GatoGraphQL/GatoGraphQL/README.md

 Theme "wassup" implements some features for which some files from WordPress have had to be hacked.
 The corresponding issues will be added to TRAC soon, asking core developers to implement needed changes.
 But for the time being, add the following hacks, to make everything work.

-1. Do not allow users to access wp-login.php
+1. Requirement: Do not allow users to access wp-login.php

  Hack: added `do_action('gd_wp_login');` just below `require( dirname(__FILE__) . '/wp-load.php' );` in file wp-login.php

-2. Since there is no page reload when the user logs in, the button to open the media manager above the editor must always be there, independently of the user being logged in or not, and make it hidden when user is not logged in.
+2. Requirement: Since there is no page reload when the user logs in, the button to open the media manager above the editor must always be there, independently of the user being logged in or not, and make it hidden when user is not logged in.

  Hack: added `$set = apply_filters('gd_wp_editor_set', $set);` just above `if ( self::$this_tinymce ) {` in file wp-includes/class-wp-editor.php

-3. Show 2 buttons above the editor to open the media manager: "Add File/Image", and "Add Image/Gallery" Why hack: there is a bug currently in WordPress: 1) click on "Add Image/Gallery" works fine; 2) click on "Add File/Image" works fine; 3) click on "Add Image/Gallery" does not switch the tab to the Image Gallery.
+3. Requirement: Show 2 buttons above the editor to open the media manager: "Add File/Image", and "Add Image/Gallery"

+ Why hack: there is a bug currently in WordPress: 1) click on "Add Image/Gallery" works fine; 2) click on "Add File/Image" works fine; 3) click on "Add Image/Gallery" does not switch the tab to the Image Gallery.

  Hack: added `if (options.state) { workflow.setState(options.state); }` just above `wp.media.frame = workflow;` in file wp-includes/js/media-editor.js, and the corresponding `,(b.state)&&(c.setState(b.state))` after `&&(c=this.add(a,b))` in the minified version the file, wp-includes/js/media-editor.min.js